 Take for example an Indian national who worked in Great Britain and obtained a British passport and dual nationality.
 He will naturally apply to work in Saudi with the British passport because of the much fatter pay check.

 Some Asians (particularly Filipinos) knowing this, travel to Canada just to get the passport.
-It’s the easiest country to obtain a passport from in just a few years.
+According to them, it’s the easiest country to obtain a passport from in just a few years.
 The expats then relocate to the Middle East, applying for the job as Canadians, this way multiplying their earnings.

 To illustrate the gross salary disparity, I drew up a totally fictional salary table of nurses working in Saudi-Arabia.
 This table is in no way based on any official documents whatsoever and is completely made-up.
 I honestly don’t even have the specific amounts in my knowledge.
 I have however during the years come to hear people talking about their salary and other’s salaries and even seen some payslips that had been left lying around in the staff room accidentally (or purposely?) to have a very generalized idea about it.
 There’s plenty of info available online too.

 Salaries of course vary from one hospital to another and there is a difference between private hospitals and government owned, with the latter paying higher salaries.

 Passport Basic salary per month Saudi riyals

 Arabs (Lebanon, Jordan etc) 10000